snehajais112/demo/README.md

-# Item Management REST API
+# Inventory Management REST API

 This project is a simple Spring Boot REST API created as part of a sample task for a Freelance Java Developer role.
 The goal was to build a clean and easy-to-understand backend application that manages items using in-memory storage (ArrayList) and exposes REST APIs.